oschweitzer/learning-resources/react_lesson.md

 #### Dynamic content

-With JSX, and if you want dynamic content, you can use the single curly braces to tell React to interpret a variable or an JavaScript expression.
+With JSX, and if you want dynamic content, you can use the single curly braces to tell React to interpret a variable or a JavaScript expression.

 ```javascript
 import React from 'react';